-Filter Description Date Displays savesets created during a specified period.
+Description Displays savesets created during a specified period.
 The default selection is Any.
 1 To use this filter, click the Date box.
 2 In the list, select the option that you want to use.
 The available options are Last 24 hours, Last Week, Last Month, Last 6 Months, Last Year, and Any.
-Job Displays savesets created for particular jobs.
+Displays savesets created for particular jobs.
 The default selection is Any.
 1 To use this filter, click the Job box.
 2 In the Choose Job dialog box, select the jobs.
-3 To close the dialog box, click OK .
+3 To close the dialog box, click OK . that you want to use, and click Next .